 This reflexive response is valuable and desired when you must promptly stop the action.
 There is no need to be polite in these situations.

-Nonetheless, if you continue to scold or yell at your child even after their problematic behavior has been stopped, then yelling becomes unnecessary and might cause psychological harm to your children.
+However, if you continue to scold or yell at your child even after their bad behavior has been stopped, then yelling becomes unnecessary and might psychologically affect your child.

 The types of yelling that need to stop include

 - Exhaustion yelling – Raising your voice when you are stressed, exhausted, overwhelmed, or frustrated.